PerfectThymeTech/terraform-azurerm-modules/modules/eventhubnamespace/README.md

 Description: Specifies the sku of the eventhub namespace.

-Type: `number`
+Type: `string`

 ### <a name="input_event_hubs"></a> [event\_hubs](#input\_event\_hubs)

-Description: Specifies the sku of the eventhub namespace.
+Description: Specifies the the eventhub details.

 Type: